zjrohrbach/markdown-wkshts/Physics-Agenda.md

 ---------

 1. SSR
-2. Talk about course Pre-Registration: Physics II an
+2. Talk about course Pre-Registration: Physics II and other options.
+3.

 Announcements
  -------------